joe7575/vm16/doc/introduction.md

 # VM16 Instruction Set (VM16 Assembler)

-The VM16 is a 16-bit virtual machine implemented in C. It enables simulation of vintage computers in minetest and is capable of executing real binary code at a remarkable speed.

-This document contains information on how to program the VM16 virtual machine in assembly language.
+This document contains information on how to program the VM16 Computer/CPU in assembly language.

 All VM16 registers are 16-bits wide.
+16 bit means, each register can store values between 0 and 65535.
 The VM16 supports only 16-bit memory addressing, the memory is also organized in 16-bit words.
-Valid memory configuration are 4, 8, 12, up to 64 KByte.
+Valid memory configuration are 4, 8, 12, up to 64 KWords.

 There are four data registers: A, B, C, D. These are intended to hold numbers that will have various mathematical and logical operations performed on them.